nathancarter/weblurch/doc-src/bugs-and-enhancements.md

    the few missing tests.
  * If you ever need to export PDFs of Lurch documents, consider [jsPDF](https://github.com/MrRio/jsPDF).
- * Eventually, pull the LoadSave plugin out into its own repository on GitHub, so that anyone can easily get and use that TinyMCE plugin, and improve on its code.
  * In the Lean example app:  How might we work Lean's `notation` definitions in with MathQuill widgets in the document?